 Additional information for medical students

-If you are a Home (UK) or EU student on the six-year medicine course, you will have different course fee arrangements in years five and six.
+If you are a Home (UK) or Republic of Ireland (ROI) student on the six-year medicine course, you will have different course fee arrangements in years five and six.
 Course fees for UK students in these years of study will be covered by the NHS.
-Course fee support arrangements for EU students in years five and six are not yet known.
-Visit the Funding for UK/EU Medical Students page for more information.
+Course fee support arrangements for ROI students in years five and six are not yet known.
+Visit the Funding for UK/ROI Medical Students page for more information.
 Medical students with Islands or Overseas fee status should note that the course fees for the clinical years of their course will be considerably higher.

 How do I determine my fee status?